Landscaping Programs for the Everyday Dabbler

 For the drag-and-droppable objects, Plan-A-Garden will attempt to scale things relative to the picture’s “horizon line,” though with inconsistent results.
 That’s as close as it gets to a 3D mode; if you want to be able to plot a garden or backyard and digitally walk through it, you’ll have to look elsewhere.

 Plan-A-Garden is simple enough for someone anyone to hop right in and try some ideas.
 Importantly, it’s free to dabble with, and only $19 to expand the number of plants available, as well as opening up other features.
 Notably, the feature to put a custom picture as the backdrop is behind the $19 paywall.

-Ultimately, Plan-A-Garden is a great tool for aesthetic decisions— deciding which kind of rhododendron looks best with bright red wax begonias, or if an old brick path should go on the left or right of the wisteria vine.
-When it comes to more practical concerns—estimating how much all of the plants onscreen will cost, or how far apart they need to be to coexist — Plan-A-Garden falls short.
+Ultimately, Plan-A-Garden is a great tool for making aesthetic choices- deciding which kind of rhododendron looks best with bright red wax begonias.
+It could also let you include a hardscape installation in your garden.
+For example, you could add a brick path in your digital garden to see if in reality, it should go on the left or right of the wisteria vine.
+When it comes to more practical concerns-estimating how much all of the plants onscreen will cost, or how far apart they need to be to coexist – Plan-A-Garden falls short.

 Image from Gardena’s My Garden

 Lastly, Gardena’s My Garden provides an alternative to Garden Planner, losing the breadth of specific foliage selections and the 3D view, but bringing a stronger aesthetic presentation and several valuable new features, including an automatically-generated shopping list and an automatic sprinkler planner.